 During the Track Record Period and as at the Latest Practicable Date, our Group had been or is involved in a number of claims, litigations and potential claims against our Group.
-Set out below are the details of (i) the ongoing litigations against our Group as at the Latest Practicable Date; (ii) potential litigations in relation to employees' compensation claims and common law personal injury claims against our Group as at the Latest Practicable Date; (iii) the litigation against our Group settled (whether by way of court judgment or settlement) during the Track Record Period and up to the Latest Practicable Date; and (iv) our criminal convictions during the Track Record Period and up to the Latest Practicable Date.
+Set out below are the details of (i) the ongoing litigations against our Group as at the Latest Practicable Date, (ii) potential litigations in relation to employees' compensation claims and common law personal injury claims against our Group arising from work-related incidents and injuries as at the Latest Practicable Date; (iii) the litigation against our Group settled (whether by way of court judgment or settlement) and (iv) our criminal convictions during the Track Record Period and up to the Latest Practicable Date.
 Our Directors are of the view that occurrence of personal injury claims and employees' compensation claims is not uncommon in the industry.